pratikshadandriyal/Helpdesk-Performance-SLA-Analytics/README.md

 ## Dataset

-Synthetic dataset designed to mirror real IT helpdesk operations at a mid-large Indian IT company.
-All data generated using Python with realistic patterns deliberately embedded.
+Dataset built to mirror real IT helpdesk operations at a mid-large Indian IT company, with realistic data quality issues across all tables.

 **4 tables — 8,000+ records:**